Tenure Overview

 The need for a balance between (1) employment security to drive long-term programs in the intramural program and also, in some cases, to recruit or retain tenured scientists, and (2) programmatic flexibility needed by scientific managers, has led to the following modified, updated definition of tenure.
 The following definition applies irrespective of the personnel mechanism used.

 Tenure at the NIH is the commitment of salary to an independent Senior Investigator who is granted tenure by the Central Tenure Committee.
 Tenure conferred or approved by earlier NIH-wide review bodies (e.g., Board of Scientific Directors until ~1993 or SBRS Policy Advisory Board) is considered equivalent.
 Tenured Senior Investigators are granted independent resources (personnel, budget and space) by their Institute, and are required to have regular outside, expert review by Boards of Scientific Counselors.
 Resources may be adjusted up or down by the Institute, based on productivity and the quality of their work, as determined by these and other reviews.
-The granting of tenure at the NIH will continue to be a vote of confidence in the achievements and potential of the Senior Investigator, and it is the policy of the NIH that such scientists will be renewed in one or another of the five personnel mechanisms available, and that long, stable, productive careers will continue to be the rule.
+The granting of tenure at the NIH will continue to be a vote of confidence in the achievements and potential of the Senior Investigator, and it is the policy of the NIH that such scientists will be renewed in one or another of the four personnel mechanisms available, and that long, stable, productive careers will continue to be the rule.

 There are four distinct personnel mechanisms available for the employment of tenured Senior Investigators: